-- Position Clew Bay as a 'must do' destination and motivate visitors to stay overnight and spend more: - Extend the length of the season; - Improve the overall economy of communities through strengthening individual businesses, creating new entrepreneurial opportunities sustaining and increasing job creation and increasing the attractiveness of the area for other forms of economic growth; - Align to the Wild Atlantic Way brand and target markets; - Support community values and aspirations, and strengthen community appreciation of local culture and intangible heritage; - Support sense of place enhancement; - Promote collaboration and partnership, support engagement of businesses, and build lasting links between national and regional partners, local agencies and associations, and local tourism experiences; - Protect the natural heritage and special environmental character of the region; and - Protect and celebrate the region's cultural heritage.
+- Position Clew Bay as a 'must do' destination and motivate visitors to stay overnight and spend more; - Disperse visitors and spend more evenly about the destination; - Help attract interest and awareness from new markets, broadening the region's market-mix; - Extend the length of the season beyond the core summer months by providing a compelling and meaningful experiential offering in the shoulder and off-season; - Increase the region's stock of indoor and allweather attractions; - Improve the overall economy of communities through strengthening individual businesses, creating new entrepreneurial opportunities, sustaining and increasing job creation, and increasing the attractiveness of the area for other forms of economic growth; - Support community values and aspirations, and strengthen community appreciation of local culture and intangible heritage; - Promote collaboration and partnership, support engagement of businesses, and build lasting links between national and regional partners, local agencies and associations, and local tourism experiences; - Protect the natural heritage and special environmental character of the region. - Protect and celebrate the region's cultural heritage.

 Implementing the Plan will involve Fáilte Ireland helping to facilitate, promote, support and coordinate stakeholders (including local authorities, other government agencies, tourism operators, communities and visitors) in their activities in a way that is consistent with existing and emerging plans that have been subject to environmental assessment.
 The Plan does not provide consent, establish a framework for granting consent or contribute towards a framework for granting consent.
 Fáilte Ireland provides funding for sustainable tourism projects that emerge as part of specific, competitive, themed and time-bound grant schemes or as part of wider strategic partnerships.
 These include projects relating to land use, infrastructural development and land use activities and attractions.
 Reference made to such projects included in the Plan does not guarantee funding.
 While funding is provided to certain projects, Fáilte Ireland is not the developer.

-In order to achieve funding (including promotion) for land use or infrastructural development or land use activities from Fáilte Ireland, Fáilte Ireland's stakeholders shall be required to demonstrate compliance with measures relating to sustainable development, environmental protection and environmental management contained within the following Fáilte Ireland published documents:
+In order to achieve funding (including promotion) for land use or infrastructural development or land use activities from Fáilte Ireland, Fáilte Ireland's stakeholders shall be required to demonstrate compliance4 with measures relating to sustainable development, environmental protection and environmental management contained within the following Fáilte Ireland published documents: